barumau/pandunia/fra/pandunia-fra.md

 baze strute - infrastructure
 baze xulekan - école primaire
 bazar - marché (bazar)
-be ais - geler (glacer)
-be biomute - fermenter
-be boi - nagar (flotter)
-be bum - exploser (détoner)
-be dom - vivre (habiter)
-be dur - durer
-be fobi - craindre (avoir peur)
-be hapu - convenir (être approprié)
-be in - entrer
-be in bum - imploser
-be kux - être couché
-be mal - appartenir à
-be pute - pourrir (se décomposer)
-be retro - retourner (revenir)
-be sona - dormir
 bebe - bébé
 bedingan - aubergine
 bei - socio